 - Add the can of coconut milk and maple syrup (if using), stirring everything well to incorporate.

-- Bring the sauce to a boil and turn the heat down to a simmer.
+- Bring the sauce to a boil and turn the heat down to a gentle simmer.

 - Simmer, stirring occasionally (and adding the other half cup of stock if necessary) until the curry is starting to thicken slightly and the squash is tender, around 25 minutes.